Ember-IO/Ember-IO-Fuzzing/README.md

 All combined, this results in the command ``./afl-fuzz -i ./seeds -o ./output -Q ~/test_firmware.elf -machine embedded_fuzz -fuzz_input @@ -sram_base 0x20000000 -sram_size 128k -flash_base 0x8000000 -flash_size 1M``

+Examples using Ember-IO on real world binaries can be viewed in our scripts [here](https://github.com/Ember-IO/Ember-IO-Experiments/tree/main/Fuzzing).

 ### Crash Analysis
 After crashes have been identified by the fuzzer, they can be replayed for further analysis.
 This is done by running them in QEMU.